 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Other Copy Writer Job Titles

 - Business Writer

 Job Outlook for Copy Writers

 In 2016, there was an estimated number of 131,200 jobs in the United States for Copy Writer.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,000 new jobs for Copy Writer by 2026.
-The BLS estimates 12,600 yearly job openings in this field.
+There will be an estimated 12,600 positions for Copy Writer per year.